upenn-libraries/blacklight_alma/README.md

 });
 ```

-Use the Availability concern in an existing controller, create a new
+Use the `BlacklightAlma::Availability` concern in an existing
-controller using it, or use the stock
+controller, create a new controller using it, or use the stock
 `BlacklightAlma::AlmaController`.
 If you choose the last option,
 remember to add it to your `routes.rb` file, like so: